ettanin/Meteobridge-MB-SMART/README.md

 # This GITHUB repository is for Meteobridge-Weather34-Smart Version *NO MYSQL KNOWLEDGE REQUIRED
-(Beta Testing Ended  Final Version Released until Late January 2020)
+(Beta Testing Ended  Final Version Released July 24th 2019)

 # IMPORTANT THIS TEMPLATE IS FOR METEOBRIDGE NANOSD AND DAVIS HARDWARE USERS ONLY !!